Bargal

-Bargal (Bargaal, بارجال) is a city in the northeastern Bari region of Puntland, Somalia.

-Location

-Bargal is situated on the eastern border of Bari, it serves as the center of the Bargal District.

-A coastal town, Bargal faces the Guardafui Channel in the Indian Ocean.
-It lies 26 nautical miles (30 miles) north of Gumbah, 11 nautical miles (13 miles) north of Ras Binnah, 30 nautical miles (35 miles) south of Tohen, and 35 nautical miles (40 miles) south of Cape Guardafui and the entrance to the Gulf of Aden.
+Bargal, also referred to as Bargaal is a coastal city situated in the Bargal District of the Bari region, Puntland State, northeastern Somalia.
+Located on the eastern coast of Bari, it serves as the center of the namesake district, which has a population of around 6,798 inhabitants.
+Bargal faces the Guardafui Channel in the Indian Ocean and lies 26 nautical miles (30 miles) north of Gumbah, 11 nautical miles (13 miles) north of Ras Binnah, 30 nautical miles (35 miles) south of Tohen, and 35 nautical miles (40 miles) south of Cape Guardafui.